bramwalet/Subliminal.bundle/README.md

 This currently is used to automatically periodically search for new subtitles for your media items.
 See configuration above.

-##### Ignore list
-There are numerous occasions where one wouldn't want a certain item or even a library be included in the periodic "Search for missing subtitles"-task or the "Items with missing subtitles" menu function.
-Anime libraries are a good example of that, or home videos.
-Perhaps you've got your favourite series in your native language and don't want subtitles for it.

 The ignore list can be managed by going through your library using the "Browse all items" menu and the "Display ignore list" menu.

 BETA: Physically Ignoring Media